Alan Dershowitz: Second Amendment and gun control

-Takings Clause, 5th and 14th Amendments (business law)
+Takings Clause

-Dershowitz took on a case of a 1% shareholder of the TransPerfect company and argued that the Takings Clause of the Fifth Amendment and Due Process under both the 5th and 14th Amendments apply to individuals even in a corporate issue.
-He is an attorney for defendant Shirley Shawe and is looking to take the case of the Delaware Chancery's forced sale of TransPerfect away from its shareholders to the Supreme Court.
+Dershowitz took on a case of a 1% shareholder of the TransPerfect company and argued that the Takings Clause of the Fifth Amendment and Due Process under both the Fifth and Fourteenth Amendments apply to individuals even in a corporate issue.
+He was an attorney for defendant Shirley Shawe and sought to take the case of the Delaware Chancery's forced sale of TransPerfect away from its shareholders to the Supreme Court.
 Dershowitz has argued that the Delaware Chancery court violated the personal rights of an individual shareholder when it ordered the public auction on the company.

+Capital punishment

+Dershowitz staunchly opposes the death penalty.
+In 1963, as a law clerk to Justice Arthur Goldberg, he wrote a memo at Goldberg's behest that was never published as an opinion, arguing that the death penalty violated the Eighth Amendment's prohibition on cruel and unusual punishments.
+Dershowitz sent the memo to the NAACP LDF and the ACLU, which then waged a campaign against the death penalty that resulted in a de facto moratorium on executions beginning in 1967 and the landmark 1972 Supreme Court case Furman v.
+Georgia, which found the death penalty as currently applied unconstitutional.
+The 1976 case Gregg v.
+Georgia upheld numerous states' revised death penalty statutes.
+Dershowitz has continued to criticize capital punishment.

 Torture

 After the September 11 attacks, Dershowitz published an article in the San Francisco Chronicle titled "Want to Torture?
-Get a Warrant", in which he advocated the issuance of warrants permitting the torture of terrorism suspects if there were an "absolute need to obtain immediate information in order to save lives coupled with probable cause that the suspect had such information and is unwilling to reveal it".
+Get a Warrant", in which he advocated the issuance of warrants permitting the torture of terrorism suspects if there were an "absolute need to obtain immediate information in order to save lives coupled with probable cause that the suspect had such information and is unwilling to reveal it."
 He argued that authorities should be permitted to use non-lethal torture in a ticking time bomb scenario and that it would be less destructive to the rule of law to regulate the process than to leave it to individual law-enforcement agents' discretion.
 He favors preventing the government from prosecuting the subject of torture based on information revealed during such an interrogation.
-A play based on the scenario by Robert Fothergill was named after Dershowitz.
+Robert Fothergill's 2003 play The Dershowitz Protocol is named after Dershowitz.

-William F. Schulz, executive director of the U.S. section of Amnesty International, found Dershowitz's ticking-bomb scenario unrealistic because, he argued, it would require that "the authorities know that a bomb has been planted somewhere; know it is about to go off; know that the suspect in their custody has the information they need to stop it; know that the suspect will yield that information accurately in a matter of minutes if subjected to torture; and know that there is no other way to obtain it".
-James Bamford of The Washington Post described one of the practices mentioned by Dershowitz – the "sterilized needle being shoved under the fingernails" – as "chillingly Nazi-like".
+William F. Schulz, executive director of the U.S. section of Amnesty International, found Dershowitz's ticking-bomb scenario unrealistic because, he argued, it would require that "the authorities know that a bomb has been planted somewhere; know it is about to go off; know that the suspect in their custody has the information they need to stop it; know that the suspect will yield that information accurately in a matter of minutes if subjected to torture; and know that there is no other way to obtain it."